erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: Tuesday, June 13, 2017

+**Today's Progress** I went to a NodeSchool meetup!

+**Thoughts:** I didn't get to do any React work done during the day, but I went to my first NodeSchool meetup tonight.
+It was actually a lot of fun!
+I worked on the 'promise-it-wont-hurt' workshop, and was able to finish half of the challenges while teaming up with someone else.
+Overall, it was a great time since I feel I learned a lot, and I got to meet some cool people.
+Apparently there is another Node.js meetup next week, so I am going to try to do that as well.

 ### Day 4: Monday, June 12, 2017

 **Today's Progress** I worked on fixing that Webpack bug from yesterday.